Intelligent Material Numbers – outdated habit or good practice?

 • 4711GOLD is a “gold” renovated 4711 part

-Some ERP systems, e.g. SAP, has specialised functionality for distinguishing new, defective, refurbished materials on the same material number.
+Some ERP systems, e.g. SAP, has specialized functionality for distinguishing new, defective, refurbished materials on the same material number.
 However, this is not necessarily the best solution.
 The entire value-chain must be considered.
 Manufacturing Execution Systems, third-party warehouse systems or sub-suppliers are seldomly able to support the same material number having different meanings.
 Instead consider to keep multiple material numbers including significant information.

 Delimiters in the number